-The mandate and legislated duty of the Midwifery Regulatory Council of Nova Scotia is to serve and protect the public interest by regulating the practice of midwifery.
-The Council registers qualified, competent midwives to provide safe, high quality care to women and their families in Nova Scotia.
-The Council is mandated to protect the public by ensuring that all registrants engaged in clinical midwifery practice are safe, competent and ethical practitioners.
+The Council registers qualified, competent midwives to provide safe, high quality care to pregnant people and their families in Nova Scotia.
+We are mandated to protect the public by ensuring that all registrants engaged in clinical midwifery practice are safe, competent, and ethical practitioners.